AtulMahiyan/Rule_Engine_AST/README.md

 4. **Visualize AST**: The AST for each rule and combined rule will be visualized to provide a structural view of the logical expressions.

+## Design Choices

+1. Dynamic Rule Creation: Allows users to define and manage complex logical rules with flexible operators (AND, OR).

+2. Rule Combination: Facilitates the merging of multiple rules into more complex logical expressions.

+3. JSON Data Evaluation: User inputs are evaluated against created rules to check for eligibility.

+4. AST Visualization: D3.js is used to visualize the Abstract Syntax Tree (AST), helping users understand the structure of their rules.

+5. Simplicity: Focuses on a user-friendly interface and minimal dependencies for ease of use and maintenance.

 ## Dependencies

 To run the project smoothly, ensure you have the following:

 1. **D3.js**: A JavaScript library for producing dynamic, interactive data visualizations in web browsers (used for AST visualization).

 2. No other dependencies are required apart from the basic web technologies (HTML, CSS, JavaScript).

 ## License